LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     The application simulates 100 devices running simultaneously.
 Allow the application to run for a couple of minutes, and then press Enter to stop it.

-### Task 2: Build and Run Another App to Query the MongoDB Database
+### Task 2: Build and run another app to query the MongoDB database

 1. Move to the **migration-workshop-apps/MongoDeviceDataCapture/DeviceDataQuery** folder: